UTSAVS26/PyVerse/Web_Development/Student_results_dashboard_using _streamlit/README.md

 # Student Results Dashboard

-A **Streamlit-based web application** to analyze and visualize student results data for the **Data Science Department**.
+A **Streamlit-based web application** to analyze and visualize student results data for the **Universities**.
 This dashboard provides section-wise and subject-wise performance insights, pass/fail statistics, top performers, and interactive charts.

 ---